francoansaldi7/proyecto_integrador/README.md

 ## Technologies Used

-This project was built using React Js & Java with Spring Boot
+This project was built using React Js, Tailwind CSS & Java with Spring Boot

 ## Features